 In 2008, I had an existential crisis.
 I was working 70-80 hours/week and just couldn't figure out what the point was.
 It seemed to me that there had to be more to life than working.

+Through a synchronistic event, I ended up at a Meetup at a public library in DC where a woman was talking about energy.
+I loved every word she said.
+It all made so much sense to me.
 She talked about how we're all just energy and we can use our energy to create better lives for ourselves.
 I had never heard anyone say anything like this in the legal profession.

 I drank up every drop.
 It seemed like I was finally getting deeper answers to my Qs about life.
 And I felt like I had a greater Purpose.